-Cash used by investing activities for the three months ended March 31, 2003 was \$3.5 million, compared to \$1.0 million during the same period in 2002.
-The primary investment in both years was for additional manufacturing equipment at the Diodes-China manufacturing facility.
+Cash used by investing activities for the three months ended March 31, 2004 was \$3.3 million, compared to \$3.5 million during the same period in 2003.
+The primary investment in both years was for additional manufacturing equipment at the Diodes-China manufacturing facility, and to a lesser extent, for capacity increases at Diodes-FabTech in 2003.

 On December 1, 2000, the Company purchased all the outstanding capital stock of FabTech Incorporated, a 5-inch wafer foundry located in Lee's Summit, Missouri from Lite-On Semiconductor Corporation ("LSC"), the Company's largest stockholder.
-The acquisition purchase price consisted of approximately \$5 million in cash and an earn-out of up to \$30 million if FabTech meets specified earnings targets over a four-year period.
-In 2001 and 2002, these earnings targets were not met, and, therefore, no earn-out was paid.
-In addition, FabTech was obligated to repay an aggregate of approximately \$19 million in debt, consisting of (i) approximately \$13.6 million note payable to LSC, (ii) approximately \$2.6 million note payable to the Company, and (iii) approximately \$3.0 million note payable to a financial institution, which amount was repaid on December 4, 2000 with the proceeds of a capital contribution by the Company.
+The acquisition purchase price consisted of approximately \$5 million in cash plus FabTech was obligated to repay an aggregate of approximately \$19 million of debt, consisting of (i) approximately \$13.6 million note payable to LSC, (ii) approximately \$2.6 million note payable to the Company, and (iii) approximately \$3.0 million note payable to a financial institution (which was repaid on December 4, 2000 with the proceeds of a capital contribution by the Company).
 The acquisition was financed internally and through bank credit facilities.

 In June 2001, according to the Company's U.S. bank covenants, Diodes-FabTech was not permitted to make regularly scheduled principal and interest payments to LSC on the remaining \$10.0 million payable related to the FabTech acquisition note, but was, however, able to renegotiate with LSC the terms of the note.
 Under the terms of the amended and restated subordinated promissory note, payments of approximately \$417,000 plus interest were scheduled to begin again in July 2002, provided the Company met the terms of its U.S. bank's covenants.
-In May 2002, the Company renegotiated the terms of the note to extend the payment period from two years to four years, and therefore, payments of approximately \$208,000 plus interest began in July 2002.
+In May 2002, the Company renegotiated the terms of the note with LSC to extend the payment period from two years to four years, and accordingly, payments of approximately \$208,000 plus interest began in July 2002.

-Cash provided by financing activities was \$2.3 million for the three months ended March 31, 2003, as the Company borrowed on its revolving line of credit, primarily to fund a inventory increase, compared to cash used by financing activities of \$5.2 million in the same period of 2002.
+Cash used by financing activities was \$3.7 million for the

+three months ended March 31, 2004, as the Company paid down on its credit facilities by \$4.8 million, compared to cash provided by financing activities of \$2.6 million in the same period of 2003, due primarily to borrowing on its line of credit.

 In February 2003, the Company and its U.S. bank renewed its \$7.5 million revolving credit line, extending it for two years, and obtained an additional \$2.0 million credit facility to be used for capital expenditure requirements at its wafer fabrication facility.
-This \$2.0 million facility increases the Company's total credit facility to \$47.7 million, with the total available and unused credit of \$33.4 million.
+This \$2.0 million facility brings the Company's total credit facility to \$50.7 million, with the total available and unused credit at March 31, 2004 of \$34.2 million.

-At March 31, 2003, the Company's total bank credit facility of \$47.7 million encompasses one major U.S. bank, three banks in Mainland China and four in Taiwan.
-As of March 31, 2003, the total credit lines were \$17.8 million, \$25.0 million, and \$4.9 million, for the U.S. facility secured by substantially all assets, the unsecured Chinese facilities, and the unsecured Taiwanese facilities, respectively.
-As of March 31, 2003, the available credit was \$6.0 million, \$22.0 million, and \$1.9 million, for the U.S. facility, the Chinese facilities, and the Taiwanese facilities, respectively.
-In 2002, the Company paid down its total credit facilities by \$14.6 million, from \$36.0 million to \$21.4 million, and at March 31, 2003 total debt was \$23.5 million due to the \$3.5 million increase in the short-term borrowings.
+At March 31, 2004, the Company's total bank credit facility of \$50.7 million encompasses one major U.S. bank, three banks in Mainland China and four in Taiwan.
+As of March 31, 2004, the total credit lines were \$17.8 million, \$25.0 million, and \$7.9 million, for the U.S. facility secured by substantially all assets, the unsecured Chinese facilities, and the unsecured Taiwanese facilities, respectively.
+As of March 31, 2004, the available credit was \$4.4 million, \$22.0 million, and \$7.8 million, for the U.S. facility, the Chinese facilities, and the Taiwanese facilities, respectively.

-The agreements have certain covenants and restrictions, which, among other matters, require the maintenance of certain financial ratios and operating results, as defined in the agreements, and prohibit the payment of dividends.
-The Company was in compliance with its covenants as of March 31, 2002
+The credit agreements have certain covenants and restrictions, which, among other matters, require the maintenance of certain financial ratios and operating results, as defined in the agreements, and prohibit the payment of dividends.
+The Company was in compliance with its covenants as of March 31, 2004.